momentohq/public-dev-docs/docs/media-storage/concurrency/devices.md

 ### Heartbeat handler

 Devices for a specific account will be tracked in a series of cache dictionaries.
-A unique cache dictionary will be used to track device heartbeats over a given time interval.
+A unique cache dictionary is used to track device heartbeats over a given time interval.
 The time interval can vary based on your business requirements.
-Our example will be evaluating concurrency once a minute.
+Our example will be evaluating concurrency *once a minute*.

-The naming convention for the interval-based dictionaries is `{accountId}-${intervalTime}`.
-To calculate the interval time, get the time in ticks of a given minute and round down.
+The naming convention for the interval-based dictionaries is `{accountId}-{intervalTime}`.
+To calculate the interval time, get a number representation of time for a given minute and round down.

 <Tabs>
 <TabItem value="node" label="Node.js">